datopian/playbook/onboarding/README.md

 Please complete these at least two hours before your Welcome Call so we can make sure you have access to all systems.
 Note: you can begin these steps the moment you have your email account and in advance of your official start date.

 1. Login in to your Datopian email account and check it.
 See below.
 2. Setup your accounts on the systems we use.
+See below.
 Do this **before** the next step!
 3. Add your details to our [Phonebook / Person DB form][googleform] -- **note:** you will need to be logged in to your Datopian email.
 4. Notify the Onboarder that you have added accounts in team phonebook so that they can add you to relevant systems
 5. Setup your laptop and install relevant software.
-See below.
+See [Laptop Setup][laptop]

 [googleform]: https://docs.google.com/forms/d/e/1FAIpQLSfFi5egs4lQFkqJ-M_UGl3KnY0Bip0vLl_qEhdPIhEVlTiWkQ/viewform?usp=sf_link
+[laptop]: /laptop-setup/

 ### Your Datopian Email